 After living outside of North Carolina for eight years, Brad returned to his home state in the summer of 2010 to join INTERLINK.
 He has worked with adult language learners in various settings, including community-based programs, adult-education programs, university-affiliated intensive English programs, and Mexican universities.
 He has also taught undergraduate- and graduate-level TESOL courses for pre-service and in-service teachers.
 Brad earned a B.A. in Spanish and linguistics from the University of North Carolina at Chapel Hill, an M.A. in applied linguistics from the Universidad de las Américas-Puebla (Mexico), and a Ph.D. in education from Vanderbilt University.
-Aside from his professional activities, he enjoys spending time with his Miniature Schnauzer, reading, and traveling.
+Aside from his professional activities, he enjoys spending time with his Sheltie, reading, and traveling.

 Ms. Gloria Darby, Administrative Assistant

 Born and raised in Greensboro, NC, Gloria recently married and is the mother of two grown kids.
 After graduating from Dudley High School in 1974, she decided to join the United States Army, where she served for ten years.
 Gloria was a cheerleading and dance coach for the military recreation center in San Antonio, Texas and decided that whatever she did in life would revolve around working with kids.
 She is an active member of her community and church and loves all sports, especially golf.
 Gloira came to INTERLINK with 25 years of administrative experience and is very excited to join the team.

 Ms. Jennifer Hitney, Office Assistant